Review of the 12th European Bioplastics Conference 2017

 The 12th edition of the European Bioplastics Conference was yet another successful meeting of the industry with over 330 participants from 200 companies and 30 countries connecting and catching up on the latest developments and trends in the bioplastics industry in Europe.
 36 companies showcased a great diversity of the newest products, materials, and applications at the exhibition alongside the conference.
 European Bioplastics extends a special thank you to the sponsors of this year’s conference: BASF, BIOTEC, DIN CERTCO, NatureWorks, Sulzer, and Total Corbion PLA, for their support.

-Impressions of the 11th European Bioplastics Conference 2016 are available at: http://www.european-bioplastics.org/news/multimedia-pictures-videos/ (© European Bioplastics)
+Photos and impressions of the 12th European Bioplastics Conference 2017 are available on the EUBP website: http://www.european-bioplastics.org/news/multimedia-pictures-videos/ (© European Bioplastics)